Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 Earn.
 Save.
 Budget.
 Invest.
 Pay your taxes.

-Automate your financial literacy learning journey by subscribing to the Cultivating Cash newsletter.
+P.S.
+Automate your learning journey by subscribing to the Cultivating Cash newsletter.